stevencox/roger/README.md

 ## Design

+Roger's is designed to transform data through well defined and transparent phases.

+In general, each phase
-Each phase, in general, reads and writes a set of files.
+* Reads and writes a set of files.
-These are managed beneath a single, configurable, root data directory.
+* Manages data in a single, configurable, root directory.

 Configuration is at roger/config.yaml.

 Roger can load Redisgraph
 * By running the RedisgraphTransformer (currently on a fork of KGX)
+  * Currently, this is very slow.
 * By bulk loading Redisgraph

 To build a bulk load, we
-* Must ensure no duplicate nodes exist
+* Ensure no duplicate nodes exist
 * Preserve all properties present across duplicate nodes
 * Ensure all nodes of the same type have exactly the same properties
 * Generate a comprehensive header (schema) for all nodes and edges